ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 In this chapter:

-- You will learn how to use ROHD pipeline abstraction API to build carry save multiplier.
+- You will learn how to use ROHD pipeline abstraction API to build Carry Save Multiplier (CSM).

 ## ROHD Pipelines